TheLastCylon/ecosystem/tests/README.md

 # Tests

-You will need, `pytest` and `pytest-asyncio` installed in order to run these.
+You will need, `pytest`, `pytest-asyncio` as well as `cover` installed in order to run the test script.

 To run the tests: